Indian Rebellion of 1857: Nomenclature

 There is no universally agreed name for the events of this period.

 In India and Pakistan, it has been termed as the "War of Independence of 1857" or "First War of Indian Independence" but it is not uncommon to use terms such as the "Revolt of 1857".
 The classification of the Rebellion being "First War of Independence" is not without its critics in India.
 The use of the term "Indian Mutiny" is considered by some Indian politicians as belittling the importance of what happened and therefore reflecting an imperialistic attitude.
 Others dispute this interpretation.

 In the UK and parts of the Commonwealth it is commonly called the "Indian Mutiny", but terms such as "Great Indian Mutiny", the "Sepoy Mutiny", the "Sepoy Rebellion", the "Sepoy War", the "Great Mutiny", the "Rebellion of 1857", "the Uprising", the "Mahomedan Rebellion", and the "Revolt of 1857" have also been used.
 "The Indian Insurrection" was a name used in the press of the UK and British colonies at the time.

 Historiography

 The Mutiny Memorial in Delhi, a monument to those killed on the British side during the fighting.

 Michael Adas (1971) examines the historiography with emphasis on the four major approaches: the Indian nationalist view; the Marxist analysis; the view of the Rebellion as a traditionalist rebellion; and intensive studies of local uprisings.
 Many of the key primary and secondary sources appear in Biswamoy Pati, ed.
 1857 Rebellion.

-Suppression of the Indian Revolt by the English, which depicts the execution of mutineers by blowing from a gun by the British, a painting by Vasily Vereshchagin c.
-1884.
-Note: This painting was allegedly bought by the British crown and possibly destroyed (current whereabouts unknown).
-It anachronistically depicts the events of 1857 with soldiers wearing (then current) uniforms of the late 19th century.